HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 Once can also introduce explicit control of the parallelism.
 This can be achieved by incorporating the clauses: `gang`, `worker` and `vector`.

+`todo: how to add colors in the bash code`

 ```bash
           **OpenACC without data locality**            |              **OpenACC with data locality**
                                                        |  !$acc data copyin(f) copyout(f_k)